nocms-cms/nocms-forms/README.md

 **Default** OK

+#### submitButtonClassName, string
+Optional class name for submit button

+**Default** button button__primary

 #### errorText, string
 Error text on form level.
 E.g. couldn't submit the form.

 #### className, string
 Custom class name to add on form element

+#### centerSubmitButton, boolean
+form__button-container--center class is added on wrapping submit button div.

+#### spinner, object
+Spinner element used instead of submit button text when submitting.
+If both spinner and submittingText is declared, spinner will be used.

+#### submittingText, text
+Text used instead of submit button text when submitting.

 ### Input
 Form input with label and validation.